OneoftheNicks/OneoftheNicks/README.md

   Hey I'm Nick!

-I just graduated from university with my B.S. with a concentration in software development.
-I'm looking forward to dive into the full-stack and game development!
+I just graduated from university with my B.S. in computer programming I'm looking forward to dive into the full-stack and game development!

 Most of my repositories will be archived school projects- however I hope to put out some more public passion projects as time progresses.